lokesh97jain/Survival-Analysis-of-Ovarian-Carcinoma-Patients-in-Clinical-Trials/README.md

 The chart illustrates the survival curves along with confidence intervals for two treatment groups in a study: "rx=1" for cyclophosphamide alone and "rx=2" for a combination of cyclophosphamide and adriamycin.
 The survival curve for the first group shows a steady decline, with a survival probability of 43.1% at nearly 21 months.
 The second group fares slightly better, demonstrating a survival probability of 56.4% at 18.5 months.
 To assess the significance of the survival differences between the two groups, a log-rank test was performed.
 This test yielded a chi-square value of 1.1 with one degree of freedom and a p-value of 0.3, suggesting that there is no statistically significant difference in survival outcomes between the two treatment regimens for ovarian carcinoma patients in these clinical trials.

 ## Conclusion
-This study analyzed the survival outcomes of ovarian cancer patients in clinical trials, focusing on the impact of different treatment options.
-The results indicate that combined treatment with cyclophosphamide and adriamycin may slightly improve survival outcomes compared to cyclophosphamide alone, despite the fact that no significant difference was found between the treatment groups.
-However, more thorough research and larger sample sizes might be required to offer more conclusive evidence.
-Overall, this project emphasizes the value of survival analysis for patients with ovarian carcinoma in clinical trials.
+The survival rates of ovarian cancer patients in clinical trials, examining the effects of various treatment methods.
+The findings suggest that a combination of cyclophosphamide and adriamycin might modestly enhance survival compared to using cyclophosphamide alone, although the difference between the treatment groups was not statistically significant.
+Further studies with larger sample sizes may be necessary to provide more definitive results.
+Overall, this study highlights the importance of survival analysis in assessing treatment options for ovarian carcinoma patients in clinical trials.